Data Protection Policy

 - Data blocking.
 Temporary restriction of any access to or processing of stored data.

-- Deletion or cancellation of data.
+- Cancellation or deletion of data.
 To permanently delete or erase data stored in databases, regardless of the procedure used to do so.

 - Data modification.
 Any change to the content of data stored in databases.